Cleaning up the Housatonic

 Rest of River

-The Unkamet Brook Area remediation is expected to be substantially completed by the end of 2016 or early 2017.
-The remediation of the Floodplain Residential Properties Downstream of the Confluence is expected to be initiated in 2017 and completed by 2019, although the schedule is dependent on discussions with individual property owners.
+The remediation of the Floodplain Residential Properties Downstream of the Confluence is underway and is expected to be completed in 2018, although the schedule is dependent on discussions with individual property owners.

 Groundwater monitoring and NAPL recovery at two of groundwater monitoring areas (GMAs) is anticipated to continue into the foreseeable future.
 The treatment of groundwater at some GMAs may also be required.
 Periodic monitoring of the three other GMAs will also be conducted for the foreseeable future.